social conservation, environment, health, agriculture

 Todd Shapera is a sensitive and worldly photographer.

-In a recent profile, Professional Photographer magazine wrote: "Todd Shapera is driven by a passion to capture the inner beauty and resilience of individuals just about everywhere on earth.
+In a profile, Professional Photographer magazine wrote: "Todd Shapera is driven by a passion to capture the inner beauty and resilience of individuals just about everywhere on earth.
 He is linking disparate worlds through photography."

-He works out of a lower Hudson Valley farm house with his daughter and two shelter labs.
+He works out of a lower Hudson Valley farm house with his two shelter dogs.